dtapuska/useractivation/README.md

 We explicitly chose an opt-in API (the default for `includeUserActivation` is `false`) so that a message channel doesn't accidentally leak interaction behavior to another receiver unknowingly.
 For example communication between an iframe and a parent document is not necessarily mutual.
-A iframe may wish to provide its user interaction state to the parent but the parent may not wish to indicate this to an iframe.
+An iframe may wish to provide its user interaction state to the parent but the parent may not wish to indicate this to an iframe.

 ## Alternates Explored